 One of the wonders of Québec and ranked among Canada's garden destinations, the Reford Gardens/Jardins de Métis are a verdant paradise on the banks of the St. Lawrence River.
 A national historic site, they were created by a passionate gardener and plant lover, Elsie Reford, between 1926 and 1958.
 Visitors to this historic domain of more 200 acres can admire the splendours of some 3,000 species and varieties of native and exotic plants displayed in fifteen gardens.

 In addition to your experience, the Vegetable Garden and the Garden Tool Museum.
 Discover the edible flowers and herbs that inspire the chef of the Estevan Lodge Restaurant.

 One of the highlights of any visit is Estevan Lodge, the 1887 fishing lodge built by Lord Mount Stephen.
-Today, it welcomes visitors to its dining rooms and temporary exhibitions.
-In the museum explore the remarkable story of Elsie Reford and her summers spent salmon-fishing and gardening.
-Or let us entice you to the gardens for Sunday brunch or a literary tea in the company of a noted author.
+Today, it welcomes visitors to its dining rooms and exhibitions.
+Let us entice you to the gardens for Sunday brunch or a literary tea in the company of a noted author.
 Our chef prepares his menu daily to feature local produce and flowers picked in the gardens.
 The dining rooms offer lunch throughout the week, thematic dinners and musical brunches on Sundays.

-From June, the International Garden Festival presents conceptual gardens by leading designers from around the world.
+From the end of June, the International Garden Festival presents conceptual gardens by leading designers from around the world.
 For its 20th anniversary edition, the Festival is seeking to explore new directions and continue our exploration of play.
 “Terrains de jeu” is fertile ground for creativity!